graphdr/visualizing-data/cm/cm101-data-basics.md

  etc.
 ```

-For an ecxample of a dataset help page, in the Console type,
+For an example of a dataset help page, in the Console type,

     ?
 CO2